-Small for gestational age is the most commonly reported adverse outcome of maternal anemia during pregnancy in our study, indicating a higher prevalence rate of small for gestational age as compared to non-anemic mothers, with < 1 OR and positive correlation, similar results has been reported in a pooled study from different countries with 21% prevalence of SGA in anemic mothers within Asia, 16% in Africa and 4% in America15.
-Although a few studies showed pregnancygestational age induced hypertension is another major factor causing SGA16, The mortality rate of SGA infants is higher
+Small for gestational age is the most commonly reported adverse outcome of maternal anemia during pregnancy in our study, indicating a higher prevalence rate of small for gestational age as compared to non-anemic mothers, with < 1 OR and positive correlation, similar results has been reported in a pooled study from different countries with 21% prevalence of SGA in anemic mothers within Asia, 16% in Africa and 4% in America.
+Although a few studies showed pregnancy-

 Table 2: Small for gestational age prevalence in participants with Odds ratio.
-Group B Group A Odds Complications 95% CI Mild Anemia Mod anemia Severe anemia P-value (n=479)Ratio (n=320)(n=136)(n=65)Small for 14 (2.8%) 29 (5.8%) 9 (1.7%) 35 (7%) 1.4 0.8 - 2.3< 0.05 including risk for other complications such as malnutrition, delayed milestones, etc17.
-Anemia in pregnancy is a well-researched topic in Pakistan, although many studies indicated only prevalence rates of anemic disorder during different trimesters of pregnancy 18-19.
-A researcher has defined the correlation between adverse pregnancy outcomes with the severity of anemia, mentioning SGA as one of the most commonly noted complications2.
-Anemia frequency measured in our data is 60% which is similar to many other studies conducted on similar populations in the past decade, the number of anemic pregnancies has been declined remarkably after 1995 till 201514.
+Complications Group A (n=479) Group B Mild Anemia (n=320) Mod anemia (n=136) Severe anemia (n=65) Odds Ratio 95% CI P-value Small for gestational age 29 (5.8%) 9 (1.7%) 14 (2.8%) 35 (7%) 1.4 0.8 - 2.3 < 0.05 including risk for other complications such as malnutrition, delayed milestones, etc. Anemia in pregnancy is a well-researched topic in Pakistan, although many studies indicated only prevalence rates of anemic disorder during different trimesters of pregnancy18-19.
+A researcher has defined the correlation between adverse pregnancy outcomes with the severity of anemia, mentioning SGA as one of the most commonly noted complications.
+Anemia frequency measured in our data is 60% which is similar to many other studies conducted on similar populations in the past decade, the number of anemic pregnancies has been declined remarkably after 1995 till 2015.
 The identified reasons behind higher prevalence rates of anemia and related adverse outcomes especially SGA in Pakistan are the literacy of mother20-21.
-Multiparity, maternal age21 and education plays an important role in managing nutritional needs during pregnancy to avoid anemia, participants with multi gravidity resulted to be anemic.
-Although the studies have been conducted to evaluate the root cause of anemia in pregnancy many times, therefore prevalence rates are still higher and resulting complications to maternal and fetal health are enormous 22-23.
+Multiparity, maternal age and education plays an important role in managing nutritional needs during pregnancy to avoid anemia, participants with multi gravidity resulted to be anemic.
+Although the studies have been conducted to evaluate the root cause of anemia in pregnancy many times, therefore prevalence rates are still higher and resulting complications to maternal and fetal health are enormous22-23.
 The governmental interventions are consistent to manage the health pandemic even from the very beginning of adolescence years of girls, a study conducted in Sindh province, Pakistan mentioned the alarming frequency of anemia in young girls, specifying the need for intervention at a younger age as well as pregnant females23-24.
-Another study of a rural area measured similar results in reproductive-aged females25, to maintain the complications of SGA after delivery, neonatal and infant follow up and guidance has been evaluated in national research26 mentioning the importance of first 1000 days of life after SGA delivery.
+Another study of a rural area measured similar results in reproductive-aged females, to maintain the complications of SGA after delivery, neonatal and infant follow up and guidance has been evaluated in national research mentioning the importance of first 1000 days of life after SGA delivery.
 These determinants can be managed with awareness to the population about the nutritional importance of reproductive-aged females.
 This study can help in understanding the grieve importance of maternal nutrition and management of anemia during pregnancy to avoid any adverse outcome such as SGA and in extreme cases maternal or neonatal mortality.